cortexproject/cortex/docs/production/ingesters-with-wal.md

 To use WAL, there are some changes that needs to be made in the deployment.

+_This documentation refers to Cortex chunks storage engine.
+The Cortex blocks storage has WAL always enabled._

 ## Changes to deployment

 1. Since ingesters need to have the same persistent volume across restarts/rollout, all the ingesters should be run on [statefulset](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with fixed volumes.